 This privacy notice only deals with the use of personal data for marketing purposes.
 The notice applies to marketing for both clients and non-client contacts.
 Use of personal data in relation to services provided by Dixcart is dealt with in a separate Privacy Notice (Client).

 We rely on legitimate interest as the legal basis for processing your personal data in relation to marketing communications to you.
-You have the right to ask Dixcart to stop processing your personal data for marketing purposes, at any time.
+We consider legitimate interest to arise; if you have a meeting with Dixcart, if you are referred to Dixcart and we have correspondence with you, if you connect to a Dixcart individual on LinkedIn, if you read a Dixcart article posted by Mondaq, or if you make an enquiry.
+You have the right, at any time, to ask Dixcart to stop processing your personal data for marketing purposes.

 We have set out how and why we use your personal data and to whom it may be disclosed in a table format:

 |Types of Data||Collection||Use||Disclosures|